dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/function_metrics.md

-# dynatrace-s3-log-forwarder function metrics
+# dynatrace-aws-s3-log-forwarder function metrics

-The function publishes the following metrics to CloudWatch under the `dynatrace-s3-log-forwader` metric Namespace:
+The function publishes the following metrics to CloudWatch under a metric namespace named as your SAM StackName:

 * `LogFilesProcessed` (Sum): Number of log files that have been correctly processed and ingested to Dynatrace.
 * `LogProcessingFailures` (Sum): Number of failures processing log files.
 (If there's a failure, the function retries up to 3 times; so a single file failure may be 3 Failures here).